StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 * **Import from ORC Parquet file**

-  The struct type in StarRocks corresponds to the list structure in ORC/Parquet format; no additional specification is needed.
+  The struct type in StarRocks corresponds to the nest columns structure in ORC/Parquet format; no additional specification is needed.

 ### Struct element access